Sexual mimicry: Genetic control over sexual mimicry

+In the swordtail fish Xiphophorus birchmanni, 40% of males develop a "false gravid spot," a trait that allows males to mimic the "pregnancy spot" found in females.
+The false gravid spot is caused by structural variation which up-regulates expression of the nearby gene kit-ligand.
+Males with the spot experience reduced aggression from other males; however, they are disdained by females but receive more attention from males.

 Self-control over sexual mimicry

 While, as seen before, most organisms which portray sexual mimicry are born with this morphology/behaviour, this is not always the case.
 The giant cuttlefish, Sepia apama, mentioned above in the section “sneaky copulations”, is born with the capacity to choose whether to change its morphology to look like a female or a mature male.
 When no competition is seen nearby, the cuttlefish will look like a mature male and mate with the female.
 However, when a mature male and a female are copulating, the giant cuttlefish will resemble a female and stay at a close distance of the couple, hoping for a chance to mate with the female if the mature male leaves to fight other males.
 Another example of an organism that has the capability to remain small and look like a female, or become a morphologically mature male, is the dark-edged splitfin, Girardinichthys multiradiatus.
 The purpose for their female mimicry was seen before, in the “sexual mimicry against aggression” section where the female-looking males will escape aggression from dominant males and avoid females fleeing their company due to persisting courting males.